todbot/Mill-a-Week/HandCodedGerberPart01/README.md

 ## No, really...

-Well I was interested in the difference between how otherplan imported .svg files and eagle .brd files.
-Specifically with svg files I didn't feel like I had enough control over "put a hole here."
+Well I was interested in the difference between how Otherplan imported .svg files and eagle .brd files.
+Specifically with svg files I didn't feel like I had enough control over "put a tiny hole here."

 Eagle, however, isn't a design package.